anandaroop/react-experiments/form-validation/README.md

 # Form Validation

-This is an sandbox for trying out client-side form validation techniques with React.
+This is a sandbox for trying out client-side form validation techniques with React.

 [View the Storybook](https://anandaroop.github.io/react-experiments/storybooks/form-validation/)